Quickly create your Nebraska Health Care Directive and Living Will

 Sign your document

-To make your health care directive and living will legally valid, you must sign it or direct someone to do so for you.
+To make your living will legally valid, you must sign it or direct someone to do so for you.
 You should sign in the presence of two witnesses or a notary public.
 But you should be aware of certain restrictions on your choice of witnesses.
 The following is a short summary of the witness limitations, but you should consult an attorney to make sure the witnesses you have are valid under Nebraska law.

 No more than one of your witnesses may be anyone who is an administrator or employee of your health care provider.
 Further, you may not choose an employee of your health insurance or life insurance company to witness your documents.
 These restrictions do not apply if you are notarizing your document rather than having it witnessed.

-Distribute your health care directive and living will
+Distribute your living will

-Update your health care directive and living will
+Update your living will

 - Moving across state lines